Barelidap/Tass-from-Temu/README.md

 ---

 ## Renderer

-Draws the live visualization, including:
+Draws the live visualization directly onto each processed frame before it is streamed through the FastAPI web interface:

 - person bounding boxes
 - visitor IDs